 Posted on December 6, 2017 by Scott Fier

-Raritan provides those comprehensive, full SDK, APIs for its PX line of PDUs as well is its Access products (Dominion SX2 serial console and KX3 KVM) through CommandCenter Secure Gateway.
-Several example API scripts have been written for the PX PDU and can be modified for use with any 3rd party system.
+Raritan provides those comprehensive, full SDK, APIs for its PX line of PDUs as well as its Access products (Dominion SX2 serial console and KX3 KVM) through CommandCenter Secure Gateway.
+Several example API scripts have been written for the PX PDU and can be modified for use with any third-party system.

 A wide variety of programming languages can be used in conjunction, and Raritan engineering can provide custom scripting support services.